gpuett/react-tap-room/README.md

 Angular's built in dependencies make it a great resource to create a project and start sprinting.
 React's components are great for small, modular features and requires the developer to think carefully about the structure and design of their app.

-### User Stories
+### User Stories / Features
 * A user should be able to view all kegs available.
 * A user should be able to sell pints and see pints remaining decrease.
-* A user should be able to edit keg information
+* A user should be able to add new kegs

+### Future Features
-* A user should be able to add new kegs -> this button links to a new form route
+* A user should be able to edit/delete keg information

 ### Setup and Installation Instructions
 1. Clone this repository